MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-cm/prepare-for-zero-touch-installation-of-windows-10-with-configuration-manager.md

 - Configuration Manager current branch + all security and critical updates are installed.
   - Procedures in this guide use Version 1910.
-- The Active Directory Schema has been extended and System Management container created.
+- The [Active Directory Schema has been extended](https://docs.microsoft.com/configmgr/core/plan-design/network/extend-the-active-directory-schema) and System Management container created.
-- Active Directory Forest Discovery and Active Directory System Discovery have been enabled.
+- Active Directory Forest Discovery and Active Directory System Discovery are [enabled](https://docs.microsoft.com/configmgr/core/servers/deploy/configure/configure-discovery-methods).
-- IP range boundaries and a boundary group for content and site assignment have been created.
+- IP range [boundaries and a boundary group](https://docs.microsoft.com/configmgr/core/servers/deploy/configure/define-site-boundaries-and-boundary-groups) for content and site assignment have been created.
-- The Configuration Manager reporting services point role has been added and configured.
+- The Configuration Manager [reporting services](https://docs.microsoft.com/configmgr/core/servers/manage/configuring-reporting) point role has been added and configured.
 - A file system folder structure and Configuration Manager console folder structure for packages has been created.
+Steps to verify or create this folder structure are [provided in this article](#review-the-sources-folder-structure).
-- The Windows ADK (including USMT), Windows PE, MDT, and DaRT (optional) are installed.
+- The [Windows ADK](https://docs.microsoft.com/windows-hardware/get-started/adk-install) (including USMT), Windows PE add-on, WSIM update, [MDT](https://www.microsoft.com/download/details.aspx?id=54259), and DaRT (optional) are installed.
+- The CMTrace tool (part of the [Microsoft System 2012 R2 Center Configuration Manager Toolkit](https://go.microsoft.com/fwlink/p/?LinkId=734717)) is installed on the distribution point.

 For the purposes of this guide, we will use three server computers: DC01, CM01 and HV01.
 - DC01 is a domain controller and DNS server for the contoso.com domain.
 DHCP services are also available and optionally installed on DC01 or another server.
-- CM01 is a domain member server and is configured as a Configuration Manager standalone primary site server.
+- CM01 is a domain member server and Configuration Manager software distribution point.
+In this guide CM01 is a standalone primary site server.
 - HV01 is a Hyper-V host computer that is used to build a Windows 10 reference image.
 This computer does not need to be a domain member.

 All servers are running Windows Server 2019.
 However, an earlier, supported version of Windows Server can also be used.